bootstrapworld/curriculum/lessons/data-cycle/langs/en-us/slides.md

 @image{images/AnalyzeData.png, "Analyze Data icon", 100}

-Once we've decided what to make and we know which rows and columns we're plotting, the next step is to _write the code!_{style="font-size:14pt"}
+Once we've decided what to make and we know which rows and columns we're plotting, the next step is to _write the code!_

 Once we know that we want a pie-chart, and that we're using it to look at the `fixed` column, analyzing the data is as easy as reading the Contract!

 ---
-{layout="Investigate"}
+{layout="InvestigateR"}
 # Analyzing Data

 @image{images/AnalyzeData.png, "Analyze Data icon", 100}

 Turn to @printable-exercise{analyzing-with-displays.adoc}, and see if you can fill in the first 3 steps of the Data Cycle for a set of predefined questions.
 When you're finished, try to make the display in Pyret.